-- Leave the field to cross Sandbank Road, pass the playground, cross the foot bridge, run past the falls, ascend the paved campsite road.
+- Leave the field to cross Sandbank Road, pass the playground, cross the footbridge, run past the falls, and ascend the paved campsite road.

 - Turn right onto the unpaved service trail and run the steep uphill for about a half mile.